Loading...

 How to successfully implement merit increases

+Successful merit increase implementation requires strategic planning.
 Follow the steps below to guarantee a fair, consistent reward process.

 1. Evaluate your current compensation plan

-2. Develop a merit pay policy
+2. Develop a merit increase policy

-Next, figure out the specifics of your policy.
+Next, figure out the specifics of your merit raise policy.
 The first question is whether merit increases will be standard or offered in exceptional circumstances.
 If you found more pressing concerns in step one — perhaps a lack of career growth or burnout is responsible for driving your people away — then put your resources towards solving those problems first.
 Save merit increases for isolated cases like employee promotions or making a counterproposal when your top performer gets a tempting job offer elsewhere.

 To standardize merit bonuses, find an objective, measurable way to assess each employee.
 Look at everything from performance reviews to goal achievement, but keep in mind that, in this case, how you assess is even more important than what you assess.
 This means that everyone must go through the same assessment process; whichever performance metrics you use, they must be consistent — or your people will become mistrustful.